 - Go to office hours, especially with your TA.
 Both undergraduate and graduate TAs can help connect you with a project that fits your interests and learning style.

 - Search for scholarly articles written by professors at Vanderbilt and seek out professors who have written on topics that interest you.
 Read professors’ online biographies to find out more about their backgrounds and current research.

 - Talk to your VUceptor, your faculty VUceptor, your Commons Head of House, or your academic adviser.
 Even if they are not in a similar department to the one you are interested in, they probably know someone who is.

-- Schedule a meeting at CASPAR or the Student Center for Professional Development to set long term goals and figure out what research department would be of greatest interest to you.
+- Schedule a meeting at CASPAR or the Career Center to set long term goals and figure out what research department would be of greatest interest to you.

 - If you are a student interested in research in the College of Arts and Science, go to the Academic Resources page, and if you are a student interested in research in the School of Engineering, go to the Undergraduate Research Guide.

 - Take courses that are designed to prepare you for research.